Dorceta Taylor: Academic career

 In 2014, she was celebrated by the city of San Francisco as one of 29 black environmentalists who have made "real and lasting change".

 In 2015, Taylor became the James E. Crowfoot Collegiate Professor of Environmental Justice and the Director of Diversity, Equity, and Inclusion at the University of Michigan's School for Environment and Sustainability (SEAS).

 In 2018, she was celebrated by a wide range of the world's most prominent environmental organizations.
 She was awarded the Women in Conservation Rachel Carson Award from the National Audubon Society, the Freudenburg Lifetime Achievement Award from the Association of Environmental Science and Studies, the National Science Foundation's Presidential Award for Excellence in Science, Mathematics & Engineering, Mentoring (PAESMEM), the University of Michigan Distinguished Faculty Achievement Award, and the President's Award from the Detroit Audubon Society.

+On July 1, 2020, Taylor joined the Yale School of Forestry and Environmental Studies as a full professor.

-In 2021, Taylor became the first Senior Associate Dean of Diversity, Equity, and Inclusion at Yale School of the Environment.
+In 2021, she became the first senior associate dean of Diversity, Equity, and Inclusion at Yale School of the Environment.

 Work on diversity in environmental organizations

 Taylor's work on racial exclusion in the environmental movement began in 1989, with her article "Blacks and the Environment: Toward an Explanation of the Concern and Action Gap between Blacks and Whites", and she authored numerous articles on the subject in the early 1990s.
-In 2014, Taylor authored a groundbreaking report on diversity in environmental organizations.
+In 2014, she authored a groundbreaking report on diversity in environmental organizations.
 The report's findings, that environmental organizations were failing to represent the diverse American population in their leadership, aroused a firestorm of controversy.
 The report was commissioned by the Green 2.0 diversity initiative, which continues to track diversity data for the 40 largest environmental organization.
 To expand on this work, in 2018, Taylor published an updated report that examined the status of diversity in over 2,000 American environmental nonprofits and the extent to which they report their demographic characteristics and diversity activities on the GuideStar reporting system.
-In 2019, Taylor published new research on the lack of diversity reporting in environmental organizations.
+In 2019, she published new research on the lack of diversity reporting in environmental organizations.

-Minority Environmental Leadership Development Initiative (MELDI)
+Minority Environmental Leadership Development Initiative

 With funding from the Joyce Foundation, Taylor founded the Multicultural Environmental Leadership Development Initiative (MELDI) in 2003.
 In 2005 she organized a national conference and in 2007 an international one for the purpose of assessing the status of diversity in the environmental field and to plan for enhancing diversity in the future.
 Several papers presented at the 2007 conference were published in the book, Environment and Social Justice: An International Perspective.

 Taylor also conducted four studies of diversity, funded by the Joyce Foundation, the Ford Foundation, and the National Science Foundation, and published in BioScience, Journal of Environmental Education, Research in Social Problems and Public Policy, and Environmental Practice.